x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/configure-the-managed-folder-assistant-exchange-2013-help.md

 To verify that you have successfully configured the Managed Folder Assistant, use the [Get-MailboxServer](https://technet.microsoft.com/en-us/library/bb123539\(v=exchg.150\)) cmdlet to check the *ManagedFolderWorkCycle* parameter.

-This command retrieves all Mailbox servers in the organization and outputs the Managed Folder Assistant’s workcycle properties from each server in a table format.
+This command retrieves all Mailbox servers in the organization and outputs the Managed Folder Assistant's workcycle properties from each server in a table format.
 The *Auto* switch is used to automatically fit column width.

 ```powershell
     Get-MailboxServer | Format-Table Name,ManagedFolderWorkCycle* -Auto